iSamBa/tutoswiki-api/README.md

 ---

 ### Introduction
-Tutorials wiki api is an api that will allow users to create blogs alike tutorials in serveral topics.<br>
+Tutorials wiki api is an api that will allow users to create blogs alike tutorials in serveral topics.<br> The purpose is to have a platform to share quality information among the users.

 In order to publish or read these tutorials, a user must be authenticated.<br>

 ### Used technologies
-+ The general architecture of this implementation follows the rules of [The Clean Code Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) by Robert C. Martin (Uncle Bob)
++ The general architecture of this implementation follows the rules of [The Clean Code Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) by Robert C. Martin (Uncle Bob), and the purpose is to make a distinction between the core functionalities and the used technologies, which will make the api less independent on these technologies _we can easily change a framework without affecting the main functions_

-+ Main Technologies :
++ Main used technologies in this implementation:
   + [Express](http://expressjs.com/)
   + [MongoDB Atlas](https://www.mongodb.com/cloud)
   + [Mongoose](https://mongoosejs.com/)